aemirbosnak/cs411-login/README.md

 the frontend to role based projects (admin, doctor, patient, etc.).

 - **Backend**: A Flask-based API that handles authentication.
-- **Frontend**: A simple HTML, CSS, and JavaScript-based application.
+- **Frontend-Admin**: A simple HTML, CSS, and JavaScript-based application for admin users.
+- **Frontend-Doctor**: A similar frontend for doctor users.

 ## Services Overview